 The next step for the Harshaw Site in the CERCLA process is remedial design/remedial action.
 In 2022 the Buffalo District will prepare a contract for the cleanup.
 If sufficient funds are available in the fiscal year 2022 funding bill, the Buffalo District will award the contract.
 A 2022 contract award would allow the cleanup to begin in 2023.

-The proposed plan and supporting documents are available in the administrative record for the site, which is available electronically in the Cuyahoga County Library, Brooklyn Branch, 4480 Ridge Road, Brooklyn, Ohio 44144, and at the Cleveland Public Library, 325 Superior Avenue, N.E., Cleveland, Ohio 44114.
+The record of decision and a fact sheet are available in their respective sections below.
+The record of decision and supporting documents are available in the administrative record for the site, which is available electronically in the Cuyahoga County Library, Brooklyn Branch, 4480 Ridge Road, Brooklyn, Ohio 44144, and at the Cleveland Public Library, 325 Superior Avenue, N.E., Cleveland, Ohio 44114.
 The administrative record is also available for review by appointment at the Buffalo District Office Library located at 1776 Niagara Street in Buffalo, New York.